 - Paul’s Hip Resurfacing with Dr. Ball 2007

-- Wayne’s Bilateral Hip Resurfacing with Dr. Ball 2008
+- Wayne’s Bilateral Hip

 I am 4 days post-op (in 4 hrs) and doing fabulous.
 We are all different patients, but Mercy Mt Shasta and staff is the best hospital I’ve ever been in and Dr Ure’s office staff is stellar.
 Don’t let the small town keep you away.
 The hospital is the cleanest and pristine and nursing staff has a lot of ortho experience.
 Here’s my story, but feel free to get back to me with questions.

 The more knowledge you have going in the more relaxed you will be.
 Their pre-surgical joint class is an all-day affair but you get to meet … Read the rest

 Tuesday, November 20.
 2007Three years ago at the age of 37, I was given the news I have osteoarthritis by my family doctor.
 I was referred to a hip specialist and was told I needed a Total Hip Replacement, oh and by the way, would never again participate in high impact sports.
 Three other specialists gave me the same news.
 As the FDA hadn’t yet approved the resurfacing there wasn’t a lot of info available.Since I didn’t like the answer of a THR I decided to do some research on the

 In 2004 I had to give up surfing due to the pain and lack of range of motion in my hips.
 I proceeded to start knee boarding.
 It could be fun, but it’s just not the same.

 I found out about Dr Ball getting guys back in the water, so I jumped on the resurface as I was a good candidate.
 In Oct 2007 at age 39 I had my left hip resurfaced, which gave me a lot of relief, but the other hip was still deteriorating.